stepanblyschak/SONiC/doc/build_system_improvements.md

 ## Improving Dockerfile instructions

-As each build instruction in Dockerfile involves creating a new layer, which is time consuming for docker daemon.
+Each build instruction in Dockerfile involves creating a new layer, which is time consuming for docker daemon.

 As long as we are using ```--no-cache --squash``` to build docker images there is no real use of building in layers.